mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 Note that the BOM lists two options for the IR LED: VSLB4940 and TSAL6400.
-You only need one or the other, and they're interchangeable, so you can pick whichever one is more readily available or cheaper.
+You only need one or the other, and they're interchangeable, so you can pick whichever one is cheaper or more readily available.
 No changes are required to the expansion board.
 Other things being equal, I'd go with VSLB4940, because it has slightly better luminosity specs, which should give it slightly better range.